-To keep games mellow, adults have to kick their non-dominant foot.
+To keep games mellow, adults have to kick with their non-dominant foot.

 Along with hiking, mountain biking and paddle boarding have become popular activities during camping trips as the children have gotten older.

 Depending on who is going along, the families sometimes divide the meals.
-They always do individual lunches to keep food planning simpler.
+They always make individual lunches to keep food planning simpler.